neuralmagic/sparsezoo/docs/source/index.rst

 Recipe-driven approaches built around these optimizations allow you to take the models as given, transfer learn from the models onto private datasets, or transfer the recipes to your architectures.

-This repository contains the Python API code to handle the connection and authentication to the cloud.
+`This repository <https://github.com/neuralmagic/sparsezoo />`_ contains the Python API code to handle the connection and authentication to the cloud.

 Related Products
 ================